Srishank-Padam/HTF25-Team-116/frontend/README.md

 │
 ├── frontend/
 │   ├── login.html      # The main login/authentication page
-│   ├── dashboard.html  # The central command center for faculty
-│   └── generator.html  # The page to upload data
+│   └── generator.html  # The page to upload data and receive the output
 │
 └── README.md           # This file